arduino/library-registry/README.md

 Carefully read and follow the instructions in any comments the bot and human maintainers make on your pull requests.
 If you are having trouble following the instructions, add a comment that provides a detailed description of the problem you are having and a human maintainer will provide assistance.

 Although we have set up automation for the most basic tasks, this repository is maintained by humans.
-So behave in a manner appropriate for interacting with humans, including clearly communicating what you are hoping to accomplish.
+So please behave in a manner appropriate for interacting with humans, including being clear in communicating what you are hoping to accomplish.

 ---